GOLD TRIED IN THE FIRE: BOOK TWELVE

 For over forty years I have been teaching and writing about the error contained in the current evangelical teaching of “grace”—that grace is the Divine substitute for obeying God’s moral law.
 The passage above states this more clearly than I could.

 Seek first the Kingdom.
 Our goal is not entrance into Heaven when we die.
 Our goal is entrance into the Kingdom of God today—at least according to the Scriptures!
 Entering the Kingdom of God is not possible if we do not through our Lord Jesus Christ gain victory over the sins of the flesh.

 Attaining to the Rest of God

-Those who are victorious will inherit all this, and I will be their God and they will be my children.
+- He who overcomes will inherit all this, and I will be his God and he will be my son.
 (Revelation 21:7)

 All the benefits of item seven accrue to the Christian who is approaching the perfection and completion of union with the Father through the Lord Jesus Christ.
 “It is no longer I but Christ who is living in me.”

 The saved people of the nations will receive the Spirit of God from the members of the Body of Christ, the Royal Priesthood.
 Speaking of the members of the Body of Christ: